-Economics 8010
+Economics 8010 Spring, 2025

-Spring, 2023

-Econ 109 Department of Economics Everything will be remote: https://cuboulder.zoom.us/s/2920046632 Miles Kimball Office hours by appointment zxkimball@gmail.com
+Econ 109 Department of Economics Everything will be in person Miles Kimball Office hours MWF 10:15-11:00, W 3:00-3:30 and by appointment zxkimball@gmail.com

 This course develops the mathematical tools necessary to analyze optimal decision-making by individual households and firms over time and in the face of risk.
 Such decisions are building blocks for general equilibrium models, for statistical models of behavior and for theoretical analyses of policy.